 - Spreads – I whipped up a pesto with my readily available herbs and included a baby bowl of honey.
 Sweet and savory jams and flavored mustard are always yummy options as well.

 - Breads and Assorted Crackers – The look and texture of naan wins me over regularly but any type of toasted or grilled bread will be fantastic along with a variety of crackers or parmesan crisps.
-These are the vehicles on which to build the bitesize charcuterie creations so think about how their texture, sturdiness and flavor will coincide with your toppings.

 Tips on Arranging